Menux/4-Hour-Venture/README.md

 # Four Hour Venture

 This repository is for the website of the Four Hour Venture event.
 The Four Hour Venture is a student event to build digital prototypes in a short amount of time.
+Originaly the event type was created by Andreas Dittes (http://andreasdittes.de/ and http://4hourventure.com/).
+The code of this event website is licenced under MIT Licence.
+This means you can do whatever you want with the code.
+We hope it helps you to save some time and make more people happy with great events.

 ## Requirements